timmoorhouse/mega65-forth/README.md

 # RANDOM TODOs
+- Should we make use of the kernel?
+So far I've been keeping things completely independent of the kernel so we'll be able to bank it out (though that's not currently being done).
 - get monitor working via brk and mon/monitor word
 - https://github.com/gerryjackson/forth2012-test-suite
 - get rid of the user area
-- some sort of RPICK (like PICK but for the return stack) for J, I, LEAVE, PLOOP, PPLOOP
+- Some sort of RPICK (like PICK but for the return stack) for J, I, LEAVE, PLOOP, PPLOOP

 A.3.2.3.2